-A year earlier the Pakistan International Airlines, backed heavily by Prince Faisal bin Khalid bin Abdulaziz Al Saud of Saudi Arabia, signed a long-term lease on the Roosevelt, with an option to purchase after 20 years.
+A year earlier the Pakistan International Airlines, heavily backed by Prince Faisal bin Khalid bin Abdulaziz Al Saud of Saudi Arabia, signed a long-term lease on the Roosevelt, with an option to purchase after 20 years.
 Nevertheless, the hotel, growing ever more dated, would not receive a face lift until that lease was up.

-When the Pakistan International Airlines exercised its option to buy, it spent not only $36.5 million for the hotel; but initiated a $65 million renovation which prompted the ABA Journal on August 5, 1998 to proclaim it “once again reflects the simple splendor of its glittering past.”
+When the Pakistan International Airlines exercised its option to buy, it spent not only $36.5 million for the property, but initiated a $65 million renovation which prompted the ABA Journal on August 5, 1998 to proclaim it “once again reflects the simple splendor of its glittering past.”

 Another updating was announced on January 1, 2011.
-It resulted in the amenities expected by 21st century travelers, including a rooftop lounge, fitness facility and WiFi—none of which Chauncey Depew would have found necessary.
+It resulted in the amenities expected by 21st century travelers, including a rooftop lounge, fitness facility and Wi-Fi—none of which Chauncey Depew would have found necessary.
 George B. Post & Sons’ handsome façade and historic-inspired interiors were little changed.

-|photo by Billy Hathorn|
+|photo by Billy Hathorn